coda/packs-sdk/docs/guides/advanced/libraries.md

 When using the CLI, [browserify][browserify] is used to provide shims [for some Node.js modules][browserify_modules].
 These shims themselves are designed to work in the browser, so not all modules that browserify supports may be supported in the Packs execution environment.

+Additionally, the CLI provides optional shims for timer-related functions (`setTimeout` and `setInterval`).
+To enable these shims, pass the flag `--timerStrategy=fake` when executing and uploading your Pack.
+Note that these shims attempt to approximate the behavior of these methods, but may not work reliably.

 [mdn_standard]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects
 [mdn_web]: https://developer.mozilla.org/en-US/docs/Web/API